zhpinkman/explagraphgen/README.md

 # ExplagraphGen

-PyTorch code for our ACL 2022 paper:
+PyTorch code for the reproduction of the ACL 2022 paper done by Zhivar Sourati and Omey Manyar which is basically a fork from the [main repository](https://github.com/swarnaHub/ExplagraphGen):

 [Explanation Graph Generation via Pre-trained Language Models: An Empirical Study with Contrastive Learning](https://arxiv.org/abs/2204.04813)